Is is adjacent to Santa Rosa Sound to the south and Cinco Bayou and Choctawhatchee Bay to the north and east.

 In 1879, John Brooks bought 111 acres in what is now downtown Fort Walton Beach and Brooks Landing.

-The town began to attract tourists and several hotels were built
+The turquoise water and white sands of the town began to attract tourists and several hotels were built

 The quiet town of Fort Walton Beach changed forever when the Valparaiso Bombing and Gunnery Base was opened in 1935.